multiversx/mx-chain-keys-monitor-go/README.md

 ### Initial setup

-Although is possible, it is not recommended to run the application as `root`.
+Although it's possible, it is not recommended to run the application as `root`.
 For that reason, a new user is required to be created.
 For example, the following script creates a new user called `ubuntu`.
 This script can be run as `root`.

 ```bash